-The newly-renovated Wesley J. Howe Center houses the Student Service Center and many of the administrative offices and other non-academic facilities.
-This includes the Pierce Dining Room, College Store, Colonel John's, Café on the Hudson, the bowling alley, and the game room.
+The Wesley J. Howe Center houses the Student Service Center and many of the administrative offices and other non-academic facilities.
+This includes the Pierce Dining Room, Campus Store, Colonel John's, Café on the Hudson, and the bowling alley.
 Throughout the year, the Howe Center is also the site of many social events.

-Hoxie House, a gift of William D. Hoxie, Class of 1889, was built in 1929 and is the residence of Dr. Harold J. Raveché, the president of Stevens, and his family.
+Hoxie House, a gift of William D. Hoxie, Class of 1889, was built in 1929 and is the residence of Dr. Harold J. Raveche, the president of Stevens, and his family.